mrimaenterprises/maneesh.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a Research Scientist at [AI Foundation](https://aifoundation.com/).
-Before this, I was Master's student at the Language Technologies Institute at Carnegie Mellon University, where I was advised by [Prof. Florian Metze](https://www.cs.cmu.edu/~fmetze/interACT/Home.html) and [Prof. Louis-Philippe Morency](http://www.cs.cmu.edu/~morency/).
+I'm an NLP Research Scientist at [AI Foundation](https://aifoundation.com/).
+Before this, I was a Master's student at the Language Technologies Institute at Carnegie Mellon University, where I was advised by [Prof. Florian Metze](https://www.cs.cmu.edu/~fmetze/interACT/Home.html) and [Prof. Louis-Philippe Morency](http://www.cs.cmu.edu/~morency/).

 My research interests lie in the area of multimodal machine learning and language grounding.
 My recent work has revolved around using vision to make speech recognition models more robust to missing/noisy audio signal.
 I have also recently worked on other NLP applications such as dialog, machine translation and computational social science.